This article will teach you the 10 rules for using technical indicators you need to know, to deal with any indicator successfully.

 With many indicators, when the indicator’s line starts to diverge from the market’s movement the current trend is usually in trouble.
 Learn to recognize such events and make the right decisions when they occur.

 While the standard parameters of indicators are usually the result of long and thorough testing, some traders chose to test their indicators with historical data themselves to find better settings.
-Often, the result is a set of parameters that only fits the historical data it was tested with, but is useless for any future use.
+Often, the result is a set of parameters that only fits the historic price level data it was tested with, but is useless for any future use.
 Do not make the same mistake.
 Try to find settings that fit current market behavior, but do not overdo it.